Michelle Zych – Executive Director

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” – Margaret Mead

-As operations manager, Erin is responsible for managing all office operations and serves as the staff liaison for the committees of Grants, Ready to Run, Talk of the Town and Circles.
-Erin has been a member of the Friends of Planned Parenthood of the Heartland since 2009.
+As Vice President of Operations, Erin is responsible for managing all office operations and serves as the staff liaison for the committees of Grants and Circles.
+Erin holds a bachelor of non-profit management from Bellevue University.
+She is a graduate of New Leaders Council class 2 and now serves on their board.
+Erin is involved with the League of Women Voters and in the past has been a member of the Friends of Planned Parenthood of the Heartland.

 “The first problem for all of us, men and women, is not to learn, but to unlearn.” – Gloria Steinem

-As the Marketing and PR Manager, Jen is responsible for leveraging the Women’s Fund brand through marketing, public relations, advertising, and social media.
+As the Creative Director, Jen is responsible for leveraging the Women’s Fund brand through marketing, public relations, advertising, and social media.
 Jen holds a bachelor of fine arts degree from Columbia College with an emphasis in painting and drawing and a minor in psychology.
 She is passionate about solving problems through creativity and hard work.
-Jen is a member of Friends of Planned Parenthood of the Heartland.

 “Learn the rules like a pro, so you can break them like an artist.” – Pablo Picasso

 Lisa Schulze – Adolescent Health Project Training & Education Coordinator